 Tap water in agricultural areas frequently has the highest nitrate concentrations.
 Private drinking water wells in the vicinity of animal farms and intensively fertilized fields, or in locations where septic tanks are commonly used, can also have unsafe levels of nitrate.

 The federal limit of 10 milligrams per liter, or mg/L, equivalent to parts per million, for nitrate in drinking water was set in 1992 and has never been updated.
 This standard was based on a 1962 U.S. Public Health Service recommendation to prevent acute cases of methemoglobinemia, known as blue baby syndrome, which can occur when an infant’s excessive ingestion of nitrate leads to oxygen deprivation in the blood.

 Epidemiological research suggests that the federal nitrate limit does not sufficiently protect public health.
 Studies conducted in the U.S. and in other countries found greater incidence of colorectal, ovarian, thyroid, kidney and bladder cancers among people exposed to nitrate in drinking water.
 Researchers in Europe have found elevated risk of colorectal cancer associated with drinking water concentrations more than 10 times lower than the federal limit.
 Epidemiological studies also report that nitrate contamination of tap water can harm the developing fetus.

-Click here to see the nationwide testing results for nitrate.
+Click here to see the results of nationwide test for nitrate.
 Some states test for nitrate and nitrite combined.
 Nitrite is even more toxic than nitrate, and water utilities often must install specialized treatments to remove both contaminants.

 What is nitrate, and how does it get into water?

-Nitrate pollution of water supplies has increased dramatically with use of nitrogen-containing fertilizer.
+Nitrate pollution of water supplies has increased dramatically with the use of nitrogen-containing fertilizer.
 Analysis by EWG shows that nitrate can be a problem for water systems serving both rural and urban areas.
 High levels in water systems in large cities can be due to run-off, the release of municipal wastewater, or if the drinking water source has been polluted upstream.
-EWG’s Tap Water Database data for 2017 show that 232 million people drink water from a public water system with detectable levels of nitrate.
+EWG’s Tap Water Database data for 2019 show that 237 million people drink water from a public water system with detectable levels of nitrate.